cybersafe-dev/cybersafety-tool/content/survey.md

         - answer: Neutral
         - answer: Disagree
         - answer: Strongly disagree
-    - statement: My school has a clear privacy policy about sharing images of pupils (in school activities and events etc.) online.
+    - statement: The school has a clear privacy policy about sharing images of pupils (in school activities and events etc.) online.
       responses:
         - answer: Strongly agree